The difference between CIGS and Crystalline solar

 When the sun shines through the top glass plate and reach the silicon, electricity is generated and that is the one we harvest.

 That’s the quick explanation, but it’s comprehensive anyway.

-CIGS is a thin film technology, but it is important that it is not confused with other thin film solar, that are mostly silicon based.
+CIGS is a thin film technology, but it is important that it is not confused with another thin film solar, that is mostly silicon-based.
 CIGS does not use the previously rare element of silicon.
 CIGS stands for: Copper Indium Gallium deSelenide and these are the 4 elements in certain mixing ratios that are the active substance in CIGS.

 But since the active substance is in powder form, it offers more options!
 Therefore, you can also burn the 4 elements on eg. A piece of “tin foil” and on top put a flexible transparent laminate and now you have a very flexible solar module.

 The differences between CIGS and crystalline solar cells